pipeforce/pipeforce.github.io/docs/tutorials/100_create-webhook.md

 Now you will link the external caller with your pipeline by creating a webhook object.
 To do so, follow these steps:

-1. Navigate to LOW CODE → Commands.
+1. Navigate to LOW CODE → Documentation → Commands.

 2. Search for webhook.put here and click it.